dwdii/dwdii.github.io/_drafts/2013-09-02-SQL-Server-Table-Partition-Switching.md

 	SELECT $PARTITION.PF1_Right(0);
 {% endhighlight %}

-Next, creating filegroups for the physical storage of the partitioned table.
+Next, we'll create a filegroup for the physical storage of the partitioned table.
 It is optional, but recommended.
 At least the initial filegroup must exist before the partition scheme can be defined.
+Below are two simple ALTER DATABASE statements to add a filegroup named "FgSandbox2" to the Sandbox database (change the name from Sandbox to your database name), and then adding a physical file named Sandbox2.ndf to the filegroup (change the path as necessary).

 {% highlight sql linenos %}
-	CREATE FILEGROUP...
+	ALTER DATABASE Sandbox
+		ADD FILEGROUP FgSandbox2;

+	ALTER DATABASE Sandbox
+		ADD FILE
+		(
+			Name = Sandbox2,
+			FILENAME = 'D:\Databases\MSSQL11.MSSQLSERVER\Data\Sandbox2.ndf',
+			SIZE = 50 MB,
+			MAXSIZE = UNLIMITED,
+			FILEGROWTH = 10 %
+		)
+		TO FILEGROUP FgSandbox2
 {% endhighlight %}

 Below, the [CREATE PARTITION SCHEME](http://technet.microsoft.com/en-us/library/ms179854.aspx) statement is used to create the